quavoatl/JDBC.API.MoreComplex.Queries/README.md

 **Wrote different query methods, for example : queryAlbumsForArtist() , queryArtistForSong, createView()... using StringBuilder to concatenate the SQL statement**

-**Using PreparedStatement with placeholders to prevent SQL Injection Attacks.
+**Using PreparedStatement with placeholders to prevent SQL Injection Attacks**

 **Print the content of one table using ResultSetMetaData**